 Your capital credits account, similar to a bank account, is the accumulation of margins that have been allocated to you each year based on your patronage.
 At the end of each year, the cooperative deposits your allocated patronage into your capital credit account.
 Each year, the board of trustees retires 20% of the previous year's capital credits.
 They may also retire any additional amounts based upon the financial stability of the cooperative.
 The board of trustees was delegated this responsibility in the cooperative's code of regulations.

 Active Members - When the board retires capital credits, the cooperative will apply a credit to the bill of your main account.

 Previous Members - If you have moved out of NWEC's territory, we will mail a check to you for any eligible retirement, so it is extremely important that we have your current mailing address on file.
 Inactive members will receive a check if the retired amount is over $5.

 The capital credits of a deceased member are payable without waiting for a general retirement, however that payment is not automatic.
 A representative of the estate of the deceased member must contact NWEC to request forms which must be submitted along with a copy of the death certificate.
 A check for the full amount held in the deceased member's capital credit account is then issued to the estate.

-This month, eligible member-owners’ bills should show a credit for 20% of their allocation from 2019 (allocation notices were included on bills for March use), along with any unretired capital credits from 2000.
-If you were a member-owners during either or both of those years, you get a return on your ownership.
-If you are no longer a member-owner now, NWEC will send a check to your last known address.
+This month, your bill should show a credit for 20% of your allocation from 2020 (allocation notices were included on your bill for March usage) along with any unretired capital credits from 2001.
+If you were a member-owner during either or both of those years, you get a return on your ownership.

 For more information about capital credits, contact NWEC at 1-800-647-6932.